Legal Redaction

 Redact legal documents without the file ever leaving your device

 Built for legal ops, paralegals, litigation support, and firms preparing material for production, disclosure, or client circulation.
-Source documents are processed in your browser, not uploaded to our servers — and your team still owns the review pass before anything goes out.
+Source documents are processed in your browser, not uploaded to our servers — your team owns the review pass, and export checks run before anything goes out.

 Why legal teams look at RedactVault